How to Style a Sofa Table for Early Spring

 Yes, the birds!
 I love my teal ceramic birds, especially their metal feet.
 I bought them several years ago at a design store in McKinney, Texas.

-I also changed out one of the vases for a skinnier one.
-I also had to remove the vintage pots.
+I also changed out one of the vases for a skinnier one and removed the vintage pots so the vignette wouldn’t be so crowded.

 Check off the birds from the list.